DexterYan6/trendingPostBot/README.md

 # trendingPostBot

-This is my discord bot that grabs random trending reddit posts on a specified subreddit and returns the picture of the post.
+This is a discord bot that grabs random trending reddit posts on a specified subreddit and returns the picture of the post.
 Uses the APIs discord.py and PRAW.